-Traffic modeling results support the belief that this one-way, three lane segment, of Albany Street in the SOWA sub-area has excess vehicular capacity.
-This plan proposes to redesign this portion of Albany to increase space for pedestrians and cyclists.
+Traffic modeling results support the belief that this one-way, three-lane segment of Albany Street in the SOWA sub-area has excess vehicular capacity.
+This plan proposes to redesign this portion of Albany Street to increase space for pedestrians and cyclists in the near term.
+In the longer term this space can be utilized to accommodate the Urban Ring project.
+Recommendations include:

-- Reduce vehicular travel lanes from 3 to 2 to create space for quality streetscape elements, pedestrians and cyclists - 10' building setback is required of new development that will contribute to this improved edge - Building heights vary, from 70', 120' and 200' along this street edge from Frontage Road to Meinea Cass Boulevard Harrison Albany Corridor Strategic Plan
+- A reduction of vehicular travel lanes from three to two to create space for quality streetscape elements, pedestrians, cyclists, and eventually the Urban Ring; - A 10' building setback required of new development, which will contribute to this improved edge; and - Varied building heights, from 70', 120' and 200' along this edge.